Shipley railway station: Access and facilities

 The station lies to the east of the town centre, across Otley Road, There is no access directly from Otley Road: pedestrian access from town is either via a tunnel at the bottom of Station Road, or from Stead Street onto platform 1.
 Vehicular access is from the side away from town, under the bridge and up a long cobbled drive from Briggate and there is a large car-park between the main station and platforms 1/2.

 There are no bus stops on the station forecourt: bus connections are either on Briggate/Leeds Road, or in the Market Square (5–10 minutes walk away).
 There is also no taxi rank within the station: again, passengers need to go into the town centre.

 The station is fully staffed – the ticket office is open seven days per week and only closed in the evening.
 Ticket machines are also available, along with digital information screens and a long-line Public Address System (PA) for train running information.

 Step-free access is available to platforms 2, 3 and 5.
 Platforms 1 and 4 can be reached by disabled passengers via lifts (there is also a subway with steep ramp to platform 4).

 Services

 Most of the services are commuter services operated by Northern Trains, as part of the MetroTrain network.
-During Monday to Saturday daytimes, these operate every 30 minutes on all of the following routes:
+During Monday to Saturday daytimes, these operate every 30 minutes on the following routes: